Hawai‘i Tech Academy

 Call: 808.446.4672 | Email: Click Here

-Hawai‘i Nature Center presents Big to Small: Nature Connects Us All—a fun, hands-on program, exclusively for HTA Kihei students that will inspire curiosity about the natural world while teaching conservation and stewardship.
-Offered through Hawai‘i Tech Academy’s After School Program, students will mix science and art to explore their connection to nature—from big ideas like the water cycle and moku land management to up-close discoveries of local plants, animals, and even the tiniest life forms that help build healthy soil.
+Hawai‘i Nature Center presents Exploring Nature Through Moʻolelo—a fun, hands-on program, exclusively for HTA Kihei students that will inspire curiosity about the natural world while teaching conservation and stewardship.
+Offered through Hawai‘i Tech Academy’s After School Program, students will explore the unique ecology, plants, and animals of Hawai‘i through mo’olelo or Hawaiian stories.
+The program is designed to inspire curiosity about the natural world while teaching the value of storytelling and place-based knowledge.
+Keiki will learn about watersheds, plants, animals, and weather systems through games, crafts, and activities.

 Contact Maui Program Director Rachael Taylor to learn more.
 Families can support our Maui-wide programs with a drive for items from the Maui Wish List.